nathanwangly/nathanwangly.github.io/_posts/2020-12-19-superannuation_comparison_tool.md

 * We know that higher returns are better, but what difference does an average return of 5.5% p.a. make compared to 6.0% p.a.?
 Would I be willing to trade off a lower long-term return on my superannuation balance if it meant my money was allocated towards ethical investments?
 * Likewise, some super funds charge flat fees, while others charge a percentage of your balance.
 How much of a difference does this make in the long run?

 With this in mind, I sought to create a tool that would help me visualise and understand the answers to these types of questions.
 The problem is I knew exactly what I wanted to build but no idea how to build it.
-I had previously dabbled in JavaScript and HTML for some of my psychology experiments, but hadn't really needed to build something from scratch.
+I had previously dabbled in JavaScript and HTML for some of my PhD experiments, but hadn't really needed to build something from scratch.
 Fortunately, I was able to draw inspiration from a [different calculator tool](https://investcalc.github.io) I had previously come across (meaning I "borrowed" lots of its code to get me started) and went through a long process of trial-and-error to land upon a workable version!

 The remainder of this post dives a bit deeper into the design of the tool, but if that is not of interest, feel free to skip right ahead to the tool itself: [Superannuation Comparison Tool](/assets/posts/superannuation_comparison_tool/super_tool.html)